 Applications are required in order to become a PCSA delegate.
-Material Advantage and Keramos faculty advisors as well as any additional ceramics faculty are contacted each spring and are asked to nominate 1 – 2 undergraduate or graduate students to apply for the following year’s PCSA delegation.
+Material Advantage and Keramos faculty advisors as well as any additional ceramic and glass faculty are contacted and are asked to recruit 1 – 2 undergraduate or graduate students to apply for the following year’s PCSA delegation.

-If being a delegate interests you, PCSA encourages you to work with your advisor and/or ceramics faculty and submit the following:
+If being a delegate interests you, PCSA encourages you to work with your advisor and any ceramics and/or glass faculty.

 - Resume that clearly identifies your year in school and includes any leadership, research and employment experience, as well as current contact information

 - Brief letter of support from a faculty member